yash-kant/Where-Am-I/README.md

 # Where-Am-I
-This is an Android Game.
+This is an Android Game, the player needs to find the hidden objects.